marcosjom/sys-tocatl-webserver-src/README.md

 }
 ```

+In this example:
+ - one `website` folder was defined.
+ - both `http` and `https` standard ports are listened.
-In this example only one `site` was defined, running on the http and https standard `ports`.
-And all http clients and requests are served by `one single thread`.
+ - all connections and requests are served by one `single thread`.
+ - requests made to the `http` port will be redirected to `https`.
+ - requests made to `my-domain.com` will be redirected to `https://www.my-domain.com`.
+ - requests made to a folder path (ending with '/' or not):
+   - will serve the `index.html` file, if it exists inside that folder.
+   - otherwise, will generate a html response listing all the files in that folder.

 # Contact